sorceressyidi/Lily-s-Note/docs/oop/inheritance/lec.md

     void g(){f();}//this->f()
 };
 ```

 * While in constructor, it will call the parent class's function. `A::f()`

-* How dose vptr come?
+* How dose `vptr` come?

 * When the object is created, space will be allocated and the constructor will be called.
-When the constructor is called, the vptr will be set to the vtable of the class!!!
+When the constructor is called, the vptr will be set to the `vtable` of the class!!!

-* Think about the order of the constructor: When a descendent class is created, the parent class's constructor will be called first.
-So the vptr will be set to the parent class's vtable first.
-Then the descendent class's constructor will be called and the vptr will be set to the descendent class's vtable.
+* Think about the order of the constructor:

+  When a descendent class is created, the parent class's constructor **will be called first**.
+So the vptr will be set to the **parent class's vtable first**.
+Then the descendent class's constructor will be called and the **vptr will be set to the descendent class's vtable**.

 #### What happens if ?
 ```c++